grafana/grafana/docs/sources/developers/plugins/cross-plugin-linking.md

 Use the `getPluginExtensions` method in `@grafana/runtime` to create an extension point within your plugin.
 An extension point is a way to specify where in the plugin UI other plugins links are rendered.

+{{% admonition type="note" %}}
-> **Note:** Creating an extension point in a plugin creates a public interface for other plugins to interact with.
+Creating an extension point in a plugin creates a public interface for other plugins to interact with.
 Changes to the extension point ID or its context could break any plugin that attempts to register a link inside your plugin.
+{{% /admonition %}}

 The `getPluginExtensions` method takes an object consisting of the `extensionPointId`, which must begin `plugin/<pluginId>`, and any contextual information that you want to provide.
 The `getPluginExtensions` method returns a list of `extensionLinks` that your program can loop over: